Kelisei/Kelisei/README.md

 ### Extra

-- :stars: Languages: English, Spanish
+- :stars: Languages: English, Spanish.
-- 🔭 I’m currently on a webpage with Vue.
+- 🔭 I’m currently on the second year of uni.
-- ⚡ Fun fact: I don't like Icecream
+- ⚡ Fun fact: I like to put jokes in my documentation.